-4.6 Event Server Configuration
+4.7 Event Server Configuration

-The Event Server menu contains two sub-menus that allow you to upload images to FTP, and send emails that include still images.
+The Event Server menu contains three sub-menus that allow you to upload images to FTP, send emails that include still images, and store the images to a computer.

-When you complete the required settings for FTP, or Email, click Test to test the related configuration is correct or not.
+When you complete the required settings for FTP and Email, click Test to test the related configuration is correct or not.
 Once the camera connects to the server successfully, click Apply.